groboclown/qazaar-testing/docs/rule-definition.md

 A matching descriptors collection follows basic boolean logic between expressions ('and', 'or', and 'not' operators with grouping).
 Each expression matches a specific descriptor key against its value, not against values of other descriptors.

-An expression may take the form of "present", meaning that the descriptor has some value assigned to it.
-By implication, the 'not' grouping operation means "no value present".

 For numeric type values, the allowed operations include only "equal" to a precise value, or "within" a range.
 This implies "outside" and "not equal" when used with the 'not' grouping operation.
 If a numeric descriptor includes multiple values, then this can also take the form "all within" or "any within", and "equal" here means "any value equal".

 Non-numeric values must always take the form of either "contains some", "contains all", or "contains only".
 Containment comparison may use equality or a non-backtracking regular expression.

 Additionally, because all descriptor values internally use a collection of values, a rule may also include a "count" of values, which allows for numeric expressions against the number of values stored in the descriptor.
-They may also use "unique" and "distinct" qualifiers if the key allows for non-distinct values.
+They may also use the "distinct" qualifier to construct a new list with each value occurring at most once, if the key allows for non-distinct values.
+To replicate the idea of "present" and "not present", the "count" of values should use a "not equal to zero" and "equal to zero", expression, respectively.

 ### Self-Organizing Groups